fluid-project/fluid-launcher/README.md

 ```
 yargsOptions: {
     env: true, // Parse environment variables
-    demandOption: ["optionsFile"], // Which arguments are required.
+    demandOption: "optionsFile", // Which arguments are required.
     describe: {
         "optionsFile": "A file to load configuration options from."
     },